EJHENNELLY/Network-Security-Projects/OS Hardening Techniques.md

  ### Part 3: Recommend one remediation for brute force attacks

-2-factor authentication (2FA).
-One-time password OTP to either their email or phone.
-Once the user confirms their identity via credential and OTP, they will gain access to the system.
+One way to prevent future brute force attacks is to implement password requirements such as 2 factor authentication or one-time password to their email or phone and make sure no old passwords are reused.
 Any malicious actor that attempts a brute force attack will not likely gain access to the system because it requires additional authorization.